ACE-Times/ace-times.github.io/aboutsite.md

 Hope you guys enjoy this! :smile:

 P.S.
 If the thumbnail pictures look sad and gray, just hover over them.
-If I new how to change this setting, I would. :disappointed:
+If I knew how to change this setting, I would. :disappointed: